rafafigueredoviana/RISCV_MCU_CYCLONEV/README.md

 ![MCU Architecture](Doc/RISCV_MCU_CYCLONEV.png)

 A basic implementation of the RISCV core into a DE10nano FPGA board.
-Its main componentes will be featured from the [Pulpino Project](https://github.com/pulp-platform/pulpino).
+Its main components will be featured from the [Pulpino Project](https://github.com/pulp-platform/pulpino).

 # Components: